-The assembly of coupled timing devices in Figure 16 is an extreme example of a pulse train generator (Figure 3), one where the feedback ring has only two timing devices.
+The assembly of coupled timing devices in Figure 16 is an extreme example of cyclical assemblies introduced in connection with Figure 2, the 4-cycle.
+Figure 16 shows a 2-cycle.

-For a more detailed analysis, let β_A and δ_A denote the timing intervals of timing device A; and let β_B and δ_B denote those of timing device B. Figure 17.a shows how the coupled timing devices respond to a pulse at t=0 when $\beta_A=\beta_B$, $\delta_A=\delta_B$ and $\beta<\delta$, the case of "symmetric repetition."
-For convenience, each period of time refers to a standard unit according to the global time variable measured by the realtime clock, e.g., "1.0" means "1.0 msec."
+For a more detailed analysis, let β_A and δ_A denote the timing intervals of timing device A; and let β_B and δ_B denote those of timing device B. Figure 17.a shows how the coupled timing devices respond to an input pulse at t=0 when $\beta_A=\beta_B$, $\delta_A=\delta_B$ and $\beta<\delta$, the case of "symmetric repetition."
+For convenience, each period of time refers to a standard unit according to a global time variable measured by a reference laboratory clock, e.g., "1.0" means "1.0 msec."
 After timing device A produces a pulse, it will become ready before timing device B produces the next pulse; therefore, each timing device will trigger the other repeatedly.
 The result is a pulse train with a period of 2.0.
 Hence, a pair of coupled timing devices acts as a pacemaker.